Support Soho Theatre

 Submissions for the 40th anniversary of Soho Theatre’s playwriting award, the Verity Bargate Award, are now closed.

 Following the critically-acclaimed sold-out run of its 2020 winner, Amanda Wilkin’s Shedding a Skin, earlier this year, Soho Theatre is thrilled to announce the return of its Verity Bargate Award.
-Submissions now open until 21 January 2022.
-The 40th anniversary winner will be announced in July 2022 and will receive £7,500 in respect of an exclusive option for Soho Theatre to produce their play.
+Submissions closed 21 Jan 2022.
+The 40th anniversary winner will be announced in Jul 2022 and will receive £7,500 in respect of an exclusive option for Soho Theatre to produce their play.

 Sponsored by Character 7, the Verity Bargate Award is Soho Theatre’s flagship new writing award with the winning play produced in a full production on our stages.